Helen Nearing: Organic farming

 Helen and Scott Nearing left the Vermont homestead in 1952 after the area saw an increase in ski tourism, moving to a homestead in Brooksville, Maine, on Cape Rosier, where they continued growing much of their own food using organic farming practices.
 They cultivated blueberries as a cash crop.
-In 1954, the couple published Living the Good Life which inspired many young, educated Americans to create simpler, rural lifestyles and the back-to-the-land movement of the 1960s and 70s.
+In 1954, the couple published Living the Good Life which inspired many young educated Americans, and others in countries like Australia, to endeavour to create simpler, more self-sufficient rural lifestyles and the back-to-the-land movement of the 1960s and 70s.
 In 1994, Mother Earth News called Nearing the "mother of the back to the land movement."
 The magazine did first interview Nearing in 1971.

 Vegetarianism

 Nearing was a speaker at the World Vegetarian Congress held in Sweden in 1973 and in Orono, Maine, in 1975 and hosted by the International Vegetarian Union.